gee-community/geemap/README.rst

 The **geemap** Python package is built upon the `ipyleaflet <https://github.com/jupyter-widgets/ipyleaflet>`__ and `folium <https://github.com/python-visualization/folium>`__ packages and implements several methods for displaying Earth Engine data layers, such as ``Map.addLayer()``, ``Map.setCenter()``, and ``Map.centerObject()``.

-A key difference between folium and ipyleaflet is that ipyleaflet is built upon ipywidgets and allows bidirectional communication between the front-end and the backend enabling the use of the map to capture user input, while folium is meant for displaying static data only (`source <https://blog.jupyter.org/interactive-gis-in-jupyter-with-ipyleaflet-52f9657fa7a>`__).
-Note that `Google Colab <https://colab.research.google.com/>`__ currently does not support ipyleaflet (`source <https://github.com/googlecolab/colabtools/issues/60#issuecomment-596225619>`__).
-Therefore, if you are using geemap with Google Colab, you should use
-`import geemap.eefolium <https://github.com/giswqs/geemap/blob/master/geemap/eefolium.py>`__.
-If you are using geemap with binder or a local Jupyter notebook server, you can use `import geemap <https://github.com/giswqs/geemap/blob/master/geemap/geemap.py>`__, which provides more functionalities for capturing user input (e.g., mouse-clicking and moving).

 To install **geemap**, run this command in your terminal: